WELL HELLO AGAIN GANG-GANGS!

 The old gang-gang has been described as the clown of the treetops and without doubt he is. …I have watched these birds on a tree top all one day, preening each others feathers with all the comical antics of monkeys at play.’

 Gang-gangs are easily tamed, although it’s much more fun to watch them in the wild.
 Apparently they are a bit temperamental, too.
 An owner may be greeted with a caress for six days of the week and a nasty nip on the seventh!

 Of course I have a very special reason for finding the Gang-gangs so adorable.
 Reverse the colours in this early morning photo of my darling husband Rob and SNAP!

-Oh yes, and most of them are left-‘handed’, like me.
+Oh yes, and almost every gang-gang is left-‘handed’, like me.
 The bird below is a young male.
 He only has a red forehead, and a smaller crest.

 I will miss you when you leave, Gang-gangs.
 Mind you, the trees will have a chance to recover!

 YES! – The gang (get it?) finally moved to the beautiful silver wattle.
 It was day of rain and mist, but they didn’t mind at all.
 However, those fancy ‘hairdos’ soon became very wet and slicked down.